 Several Meals on Wheels organizations operate in Dutchess County.
 Days of service and fees vary for each organization.
 Contact them directly at:

-Box lunches, and frozen meals are some of the other offerings from the Dutchess County Office For The Aging designed to provide for the special needs of the senior citizen population.
+Shelf-stable box meals and frozen meals are some of the other offerings from the Dutchess County Office For The Aging.
+They're designed to provide for the special needs of the senior citizen population.

 Many area supermarkets offer a food delivery service where customers order online and their order is delivered, for a fee.
 This service may not be available in all areas of Dutchess County.